zaccmagicdev/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# WTWR (What to Wear?): Back End (Server Development)
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This is the updated version of the Backend project for the WTWR app.
+This now features authorization features such as not being able to remove other user's cards, needing a email and password to register as well as anti-duplication features.
+This update also features a hash to encrypt passwords thanks to the `bcrypt.js` library.
+This server was made using `MongoDB` with the `Mongoose` library to connect the two to JS.
+This also now implements more secure features such as `CORS` and `Helmet`.
-## Running the Project
+## Launching the server
 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12